Cloudinary CLI reference

 provisioning

 The provisioning command enables you to run any methods that can be called through the provisioning API.
 The provisioning API enables you to create and manage product environments, users and user groups.
-The provisioning API is available upon request for Enterprise plans.
+The provisioning API is available for Enterprise plan upon request.

 See the Provisioning API reference for details about each of the methods.